spacechase0/StardewValleyMods/RushOrders/docs/README.md

 * In Clint's shop, you can choose from three tool upgrade option: normal (three days), one day (1.5× cost), and immediate (2× cost).
-* In Robin's shop, you can start a building construction normally and then talk to her again for the option to speed up construction for an extra 50% of the base price.
+* In Robin's shop, you can start a building construction normally.
+After placing the building, you'll be given the option to speed up construction for an extra 50% of the base price per day.

 The prices can be configured by editing the `config.json` file.